jsplumb/jsplumb/doc/wiki/types.md

 Notice here how we used a different method -`registerConnectionTypes` - to register a few Types at once.

-Notice also the `hoverPaintStyle` for the `selected` Type: it declares only a `lineWidth`.
-As mentioned above, Types are merged with as much granularity as possible, so that means that in this case the `lineWidth` value from `selected` will be merged into the `hoverPaintStyle` from `basic`, and voila, red, 7 pixels.
+Notice also the `hoverPaintStyle` for the `selected` Type: it declares only a `strokeWidth`.
+As mentioned above, Types are merged with as much granularity as possible, so that means that in this case the `strokeWidth` value from `selected` will be merged into the `hoverPaintStyle` from `basic`, and voila, red, 7 pixels.

 These examples, of course, use the `jsPlumb.connect` method, but in many UIs Connections are created via drag and drop.
 How would you assign that `basic` Type to a Connection created with drag and drop?
 You provide it as the Endpoint's `connectionType` parameter, like so:

 ```javascript
 var e1 = jsPlumb.addEndpoint("someDiv", {